hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 After creating the cloud and defining your compute region(s), you can deploy Swift in your cloud (if you elected to setup Swift) by following these steps:

-1. Launch the HP Cloud OS for Moonshot Installation Dashboard.
+1. Launch the HP Helion Cloud OS for Moonshot Installation Dashboard.
 Its URL is https://192.168.124.10:3000.

 2. The Swift install module is pre-installed with a default proposal created (without assigned nodes).